Roof Top Tent Reviews

-Generally, comparing rooftop tents vs ground tents, the former are easier to set.
+Generally, comparing rooftop tents vs ground tents, the former are easier to set up.
 However, the ease of setting up or installation varies across different models.

 Hardshell roof top tents are the fastest to assemble.
-The basic installation steps involve opening the shell and engaging the hinges.
+The basic setting up steps involve opening the shell and engaging the hinges.
 In most cases, you can set up a hardshell roof top tent in less than 5 minutes.

-On the other hand, the installation procedure of soft shell rooftop tents require more steps and time to do.
+On the other hand, the setting up procedure of soft shell rooftop tents require more steps and time to do.
 They usually come with poles for the fly and awnings, and inserting the poles is already time consuming.

-Avid overlanders who pack up and move daily will appreciate the convenience of hardshell tents when it comes to installation.
-However, if you stay parked for two or more nights in one location, a few more minutes in installation time and taking down may not seem that much.
+Avid overlanders who pack up and move daily will appreciate the convenience of hardshell tents when it comes to setting them up.
+However, if you stay parked for two or more nights in one location, a few more minutes in setting the tent up and taking down may not seem that much.

 As a rule of thumb, you should get the best rooftop tent that is within the dimensions of your vehicle's roof.